top of page

 Do the children nap regularly?

 Children are not required to nap at a specific time.
 We do have provision for individual quiet time should your child need a rest during their busy preschool day.
 Throughout the preschool year, children are encouraged to join in relaxation times to assist them to manage their emotions and behaviour when feel overwhelmed or overtired.
+A risk minimisation has been written and is available at the service and on request.

 places